 Foremost perhaps is that children's fiction and fantastic or mythological literature in general have a long tradition of orphaned children either taken from or placed into families with extraordinary, often supernatural, circumstances and abilities.
 Harry Potter is just a convenient reference point for those who are, at least explicitly, unfamiliar with the monomyth concept as popularized by Joseph Campbell.

 More specifically, however, there's the matter of Tim Hunter, a bespectacled, brown-haired British boy with an owl and a destiny who's tutored by powerful magicians.
-He was created by Neil Gaiman for a DC Comics project called The Books of Magic during Gaiman's tenure on The Sandman; artist John Bolton based the boy's appearance on that of his son.
+He was created by Neil Gaiman with artist John Bolton for a DC Comics project called The Books of Magic during Gaiman's tenure on The Sandman; the boy's appearance was based on that of Bolton's son.
 There have been those who've accused Harry Potter of being a deliberate swipe of Tim Hunter and those who've accused Gaiman himself of making such accusations, but Neil has debunked both topics as meritless.
 Last year he quoted decade-old comments of his on the subject, which lamented chiefly that the topic would likely never die no matter what he said and that the Potter phenomenon meant that Tim Hunter probably couldn't be a bespectacled, brown-haired British boy in any movie adaptation of The Books of Magic, lest audiences think that Hunter was ripping off Potter; this is even more ironic since DC's corporate sibling Warner Bros.
 Pictures held the movie rights to both characters.

 Cover art for The Graveyard Book's main edition from HarperCollins, an interior illustration,